AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 SetupKitsS3BucketName | *Requires Input* | S3 bucket name for the Setup Kit assets.
 This contains the install media for a PI System.
 Bucket name can include numbers, lowercase letters, uppercase letters, and hyphens (-).
 It cannot start or end with a hyphen (-).
 SetupKitsS3KeyPrefix | osisetupkits | Setup Kits key prefix can include numbers, lowercase letters, uppercase letters, hyphens (-), and forward slash (/).
 It cannot start or end with forward slash.
 SetupKitsS3BucketRegion | us-west-1 | Region for Setup Kits S3 Bucket.
 Used in S3 URL
-SetupKitsS3PIFileName | PI Server_2018 SP3_.exe | File Name for the PI Server Setup Kit.
+SetupKitsS3PIFileName | PI-Server_2018-SP3_.exe | File Name for the PI Server Setup Kit.
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).
 SetupKitsS3PIProductID | 04a352f8-8231-4fe7-87cb-68b69becc145 | Product ID for the PI Server Setup Kit.
 Product ID can include numbers, lowercase letters, uppercase letters,and hyphens (-).
 It cannot start or end with a hyphen (-).
 This should not be modified.
 SetupKitsS3VisionFileName | PI_Vision_2019_.exe | File Name for the PI Vision Setup Kit.
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).
 TestFileName | PI-System-Deployment-Tests-master.zip | File Name for the test file.
 This should be the same as the downloaded zip file (ex: *PI-System-Deployment-Tests-master.zip*).
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).